You Need to Take Control

 The total cost, including postage both ways*, is only $169

-*Shipping only included for continental U.S.; if outside the continental U.S. please inquire about additional cost.
+*Shipping only included for the continental U.S.; if outside the continental U.S. please inquire about additional cost.

 1 Truth in Advertising